OWASP/samm/Current Releases/head/core/implementation/i-defect-management.md

 - Bug bounties

 Qualify all defects and license violations so the records only contain valid and significant issues.
 Consider manageability.
 Void recording duplicate defects, for example, searching  for similar issues.
 Merge duplicates and group similar issues, particularly if you will handle them in the same way.
-The organisation uses these records to make decisions and resolve defects and violations.
+The organization uses these records to make decisions and resolve defects and violations.
 Update the records when issues are resolved, tracking vulnerabilities over time.
 Employ security testing to ensure fixes are effective.
 Refer to [Verification > Security Testing](../../verification/v-security-testing).

 #### Maturity Questions
-##### Q 1
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat?

-**Answer Options**
-- Option 1
-- Option 2
-- Option 3
-- Option 4

-### Quality Indicators
+{{< questions "Defect Management" "A" 1 >}}

 <!--
 #### Notes
 "Any and all security defects should be recorded and tracked in a central location." - does this matter on level 1?
 Aggregate this per team/product?
-Not as an organisation. to be rephrased.
+Not as an organization. to be rephrased.
 [Done by CC]
 Should only be "validated or qualified" defects.
 [Added by CC] vulnerability reports and scans should be input for this . [already there.
 CC] security defect management includes vulnerability management [Added by CC]